The article featured this photograph of Santos:

 Does it not seem almost embarrassingly apparent that Santos is juicing?
 Here's another picture of him from a few years ago:

-I'm sure he's passed all the drug tests he's been given, like many notorious juicers in sport.
-But the dopers are always a step ahead with new designer forms of artificial hormones for which tests haven't been devised yet.
+I'm sure he's passed all the drug tests he's been given, like many notorious juicers.
+But the dopers are always a step ahead with new designer forms of artificial hormones for which tests haven't yet been devised.

 Swimming seems to be a relatively clean sport.
 I think most of its biggest recent stars -- Michael Phelps, Ryan Lochte, Katie Ledecky, and Sarah Sjostrom -- are all obviously clean.
 But swimmers who look juiced aren't all that rare.
 And it's particularly suspicious when the athlete in question doesn't have any other markers for high testosterone levels.

 When you see someone like French rugby player Sebastien Chabal, who was obviously hyperandrogenized as he was growing up --

 -- big muscles are supposed to be part of the equation.
 They fit with the Neanderthal brow, the prominent nose, the wide cheekbones and the big bone structure, all of which express a naturally high testosterone level:

 And Chabal, though he was listed as being 6' 3" and 249 pounds, doesn't even look overly muscular.

 It's far more suspicious when someone who is basically boyish-looking -- meaning, their facial features and bone structure don't reflect their having had a high level of testosterone while growing up -- has abnormal musculature.
 An example of that would be Adam Peaty, the British Olympic champion and world record holder in the 100 meter breaststroke:

 His huge arms simply don't "match" his boyish face and tiny waist.
 Here's another picture of Peaty: